zer0Trac3/kaliwiki/tools/aircrack-ng_suite/aireplay-ng.md

        -0 <count>, --deauth=<count>
               This  attack  sends  deauthentication  packets  to  one  or more clients which are currently associated with a particular  access point.
-Deauthenticating clients can be done for a number of reaâ€
+Deauthenticating clients can be done for a number of rea
               sons: Recovering a hidden ESSID.
 This is an ESSID which  is  not being broadcast.
-Another term for this is "cloaked" or Capturing WPA/WPA2 handshakes by forcing clients to reauthenticate or Genâ€ erate  ARP  requests  (Windows clients sometimes flush their ARP cache when disconnected).
+Another term for this is "cloaked" or Capturing WPA/WPA2 handshakes by forcing clients to reauthenticate or Gen erate  ARP  requests  (Windows clients sometimes flush their ARP cache when disconnected).
 Of course,  this  attack  is  totally useless  if  there  are no associated wireless client or on fake